fmi-alg/openstreetmap-tile-server/README.md

 ### THREADS

-The import and tile serving processes use 4 threads by default, but this number can be changed by setting the `THREADS` environment variable.
+The import/tile serving/update processes use 2/1/1 threads by default, but this number can be changed by setting the `IMPORT_THREADS`/`RENDER_THREADS`/`UPDATE_THREADS` environment variable.
 For example:
 ```
 docker run \
     -p 8080:80 \
-    -e THREADS=24 \
+    -e IMPORT_THREADS=24 \
     -v openstreetmap-data:/var/lib/postgresql/12/main \
     -d overv/openstreetmap-tile-server \
     run